hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 Thanks to [@kizu](https://typo.social/@kizu@front-end.social/112960336521542558) and [@pixelambacht](https://typo.social/@kizu@front-end.social/112960336521542558) on Mastodon for suggesting color theming with `override-colors` CSS rule.

+As said earlier, if you have any ideas, suggestions or feedback, let me know.
+You can reach me at `hlotvonen@gmail.com` or leave a comment on [Mastodon](https://typo.social/@gdc/112959308500800771).

-Thanks to all who send messages and commented! :)
+Thanks to all who sent emails, messages and commented!